C-D-Lewis/dash-api/README.md

 ### Using Received Data

-`ResultValue` is a structure of two members to enable multiple data types.
+`DataValue` is a structure of two members to enable multiple data types.
 For example, battery percentage will be read as an integer:

 ```c